MA-SAPO: Multi-Agent Reasoning for Score-Aware Prompt Optimization: Related work

-\textbf{Single-Pass Prompt Optimization.} Prompt optimization has rapidly evolved as a practical means of improving the performance of LLMs without retraining~\cite{wei2022chain,pryzant2023automatic,sun2023autohint,li2025test}.
-Early studies highlighted the centrality of prompts as control variables for steering model behavior.
-Specifically, few-shot prompting~\cite{brown2020language} demonstrated that models could adapt to unseen tasks using in-context examples alone, while retrieval-augmented generation (RAG)~\cite{lewis2020retrieval,lee2025better} injected external knowledge to improve factuality and adaptability.
-These two paradigms, context construction and evidence injection, laid the foundation for single-pass prompt optimization methods.
-Subsequent research explored reasoning-augmented prompting.
-Chain-of-Thought (CoT)~\cite{wei2022chain} introduced intermediate reasoning steps.
-Building on this idea, Tree-of-Thought (ToT)~\cite{yao2023tree} generalized linear reasoning chains into branching structures with self-evaluation via lookahead and backtracking.
-Other structured strategies, such as Skeleton-of-Thought (SoT)~\cite{ning2023skeleton}, separate planning from execution to parallelize generation, while Graph-of-Thought (GoT)~\cite{besta2024graph} organizes reasoning trajectories into graph topologies.
-Evolutionary and heuristic single-pass approaches have also been explored.
-For instance, PromptBreeder~\cite{fernando2023promptbreeder} evolves a population of prompts through mutation and selection, while PromptWizard~\cite{agarwal2024promptwizard} refines prompts via feedback-driven critique-and-synthesis loops.
+Prompt optimization has become an effective way to improve LLM performance without retraining~\citep{wei2022chain,pryzantautomatic,sun2023autohint,li2025test}.
+Early work established prompts as key control variables for steering model behavior.
+In particular, few-shot prompting~\citep{brown2020language} showed that models can adapt to new tasks through in-context examples, while retrieval-augmented generation (RAG)~\citep{lewis2020retrieval,lee2025better} improves factuality by injecting external knowledge.
+Together, these approaches laid the foundation for single-pass prompt optimization.
+Later work introduced reasoning-augmented prompting.
+Chain-of-Thought (CoT)~\citep{wei2022chain} added intermediate reasoning steps, and Tree-of-Thought (ToT)~\citep{yao2023tree} extended this into branching reasoning with self-evaluation.
+Other structured variants include Skeleton-of-Thought (SoT)~\citep{ning2023skeleton}, which separates planning from execution, and Graph-of-Thought (GoT)~\citep{besta2024graph}, which models reasoning as graph-structured trajectories.
+Evolutionary and heuristic methods have also been explored: PromptBreeder~\citep{fernando2023promptbreeder} evolves prompts through mutation and selection, while PromptWizard~\citep{agarwal2024promptwizard} refines them via critique-and-synthesis loops.